instructor-ai/instructor/docs/cli/batch.md

 ╭─ Commands ──────────────────────────────────────────────────────────────────────────╮
-│ cancel             Cancel a batch job                                               │ │ create-from-file   Create a batch job from a file                                   │ │ list               See all existing batch jobs                                      │ ╰─────────────────────────────────────────────────────────────────────────────────────╯
+│ cancel             Cancel a batch job                                               │ │ create-from-file   Create a batch job from a file                                   │ │ download-file      Download the file associated with a batch job                    │ │ list               See all existing batch jobs                                      │ ╰─────────────────────────────────────────────────────────────────────────────────────╯
 ```